Back

-4. Meet increased demand for space including office space and lab space for critical outcomes and to support growth in mission and support activities.
+4. Meet increased demand for space, including office and laboratory space, for critical outcomes, and to support growth in mission and support activities.

-6. Develop and execute a comprehensive facility-based five-year plan for major maintenance to improve the overall reliability and mission readiness of the LANL facility portfolio.
+6. Develop and execute a comprehensive facility-based five-year plan for major maintenance to improve the overall reliability and mission readiness of LANL’s facility portfolio.

-8. Develop an IT RoadMap to improve and prioritize IT infrastructure investments and communications tools, including wireless in PF-4, red net capacity in new and existing Laboratory facilities, and other capabilities to ensure modern collaboration tools.
+8. Develop an information technology (IT) roadmap to improve and prioritize IT infrastructure investments and communications tools, including implementing wireless internet in PF-4, red net capacity in new and existing Laboratory facilities, and other capabilities to ensure modern collaboration tools.

 9. Continue to develop the campus master plan (CMP) and the CMP White Board application to fully integrate facility/infrastructure requirements with mission drivers, environmental opportunities and constraints, and security requirements.

-11. Deploy innovative and strategic approaches to permitting strategy and implementation to enable mission delivery.
+10. Deploy innovative and strategic approaches for environmental permitting and implementation to enable mission delivery.

 primary Strategic Objectives